roberts-andy/petFinderSearch/README.md

 I am going to be using C# for this app as I was trying to finish it in 1 night and C# is what I know best but the [Azure Function Runtime supports other languages as well.](https://docs.microsoft.com/en-us/azure/azure-functions/supported-languages)

-I am going to start with a 100% local development environment.
+I am going to start with a 100% local development environment (well, aside from the actual petfinder.com API).

 * [Visual Studio Code](https://code.visualstudio.com/Download)
 * [dotnet core SDK](https://dotnet.microsoft.com/download)